Advertiser Disclosure

-Almas Caviar and 10 Other Foods Only the Rich Can Afford
+10 Most Expensive Foods Only the Rich Can Afford

-Every now and then, you hear about restaurants serving up exorbitantly high-priced dishes — a $12,000 pizza here, a $4,000 plate of curry there — and you might think, “Oh, it probably costs so much because it’s sprinkled with edible gold flakes.”
+Every now and then, you hear about restaurants serving up exorbitantly priced dishes — a $12,000 pizza here, a $4,000 plate of curry there — and you might think, “Oh, it probably costs so much money because it’s sprinkled with edible gold flakes.”
 In most cases, you’d be right.

-But sometimes certain foods are so expensive because they are incredibly rare, in-demand and oh-so-pleasing to the palette.
-Only the ultra-wealthy can afford to splurge on these foods, as their prices reach absurdly high.
+However, certain foods are often expensive because they are incredibly rare, in demand and oh-so-pleasing to the palette.
+Take a look at some of the foods only the ultra-wealthy can afford to splurge on.

 Jamón Ibérico de Bellota (Iberian Ham)